Why Donald Trump's tax returns matter

-Shortly after the 2016 election, I tweeted, “Today would be a good day for @realDonaldTrump to release his tax returns.”
+Shortly after the 2016 election, I tweeted: “Today would be a good day for @realDonaldTrump to release his tax returns.”
 Then I repeated this tweet a few mornings in a row.
 Each day, it received a bunch of retweets, the vital currency of that social media realm, indicating this simple poke at merely one of Donald Trump’s violations of good government norms resonated.
 Since then, I’ve tweeted out this line almost every day.
 That is, every weekday, skipping holidays sometimes, never programming the tweet to appear automatically.
 It became something of a mantra I would type out, often to start my day.
 I’ve done it hundreds of times, and folks on Twitter seemed to enjoy the daily reminder.
 Sometimes when I would forget, people would tweet at me and ask, “What would today be a good day for?”

 On Sunday night, our collective wish kind of came true.
 The New York Times published a blockbuster report based on Trump’s tax returns and other tax information it had obtained that covers over two decades.
 Trump himself had not released the material, but this was the next best thing.
-The story revealed that Trump paid no income taxes for 11 of out of 18 years, that key Trump businesses lost huge amounts of money, and that Trump used all sorts of dodgy—and legally questionable—devices (including paying his daughter Ivanka a consulting fee, even though she was an officer of the Trump Organization, and deducting the amount) to skip out on his tax bill.
+The story revealed that Trump paid no income taxes for 11 out of 18 years, that key Trump businesses lost huge amounts of money, and that Trump used all sorts of dodgy—and legally questionable—devices (including paying his daughter Ivanka a consulting fee, even though she was an officer of the Trump Organization, and deducting the amount) to skip out on his tax bill.
 The article was so sweeping that the Times felt compelled to publish a cheat sheet to the eye-popping revelations.
 But the bottom line was clear: Trump was not a successful business genius, and he apparently had conned the US government.
 (One year, he paid only $750 in income taxes to the United States but paid $15,598 to Panama.)

 Though my Trump tweet had become a bit of a joke, the tax returns were always an appropriate focus for attention.
 Trump’s steadfast refusal to release them was an early sign that Trump believed rules and norms do not apply to him.
 (And the lack of criticism and pressure from Republicans on this front was an indicator that the GOP would give up on holding Trump accountable.)
 For decades presidential candidates and president had routinely shared their tax returns with voters.
 Though Trump had once promised that if he ran for the White House, he, too, would make public this information, he flip-flopped as a candidate.
 He argued that because he was being audited, he could not reveal his taxes.
 That was, of course, a lie.
 There was no rule saying that audited returns could not be disclosed.
 It was up to him.
 And he didn’t even bother to tell voters what years were being audited.
 In the White House, he continued to keep his returns hidden, sticking with the phony-baloney audit excuse.
 (By law, the tax returns of a president are audited, and still all the recent chief executives have released them.)